apache/flink/docs/content/docs/deployment/elastic_scaling.md

 # Elastic Scaling

 Apache Flink allows you to rescale your jobs.
-You can either do this manually by stopping the job and restarting from the savepoint created during shutdown with a different parallelism.
+You can do this manually by stopping the job and restarting from the savepoint created during shutdown with a different parallelism.

-This page describes options where Flink automatically adjusts the parallelism.
+This page describes options where Flink automatically adjusts the parallelism instead.

 ## Reactive Mode